Special Notice for Existing Passive Residents

 So, where do I start?

 If anyone out there has feedback on any situation or if they have been advised differently, please let me know.
-The whole situation as it stands is a mess, and the dust may settle into a more intelligible process.
+The whole situation as it stands is total confusion as well as a lack of dissemination and information from the Tax Office.